 #1 – Real Estate

-It is the most common transaction where this type of account service is required.
-While buying any property it is often the area of concern that the buyer will make the full payment but will not get the possession of the property on time.
-So, in order to mitigate this risk, an escrow account will be opened where the buyer’s money will be deposited.
-This money will be transferred to the builder only when the possession of the property is fully transferred in the name of buyers.
+While buying any property, it is often a concern that the buyer will make the whole payment and still not get possession on time.
+So, to mitigate this risk, an escrow is opened where the buyer deposits the money.
+The amount is transferred to the builder only when the possession of the property is assigned to the buyer.

 #3 – Project Financing